 Step 2: On receiving the UE Identifier API request, the EES invokes Nnef_UEId_Get service operation for translating the UE's Private IP address to its UE ID.
 EES includes the received IP Address and PDU Session ID in the request message.

-NOTE: Solution assumes with PDU session ID the NEF fetches the supi to be sent in step 3.
+NOTE: With SUPI, the NEF fetches the PDU session ID to be sent in step 4.
+As per clause 5.2.3.3 in TS 23.502 [8], SUPI is sent as the “key for subscription data type” in the request message for subscription data type “UE context in SMF data” (Step 3).
+The required output includes the requested subscription data i.e., PDU session ID(s) for the UE also in Step 4.

 Step 3: The NEF invokes the Nudm_SDM_Get request and sends the corresponding SUPI in the request.

 Step 4: In Nudm_SDM_Get response the UDM sends the AF specific UE identifier and the PDU session ID(s) of the SUPI.